National Rural Letter Carriers' Association: Privatization

 On December 17, 2017, President Donald Trump criticized the postal service's relationship with Amazon.
 In a post on Twitter, the President stated: "Why is the United States Post Office, which is losing many billions of dollars a year, while charging Amazon and others so little to deliver their packages, making Amazon richer and the Post Office dumber and poorer?
 Should be charging MUCH MORE!"
 On June 21, 2018, the President proposed a sweeping government reorganization that would sharpen the focus on workforce training, consolidate government-assistance programs and shrink federal agencies.
 As part of this proposal, he recommended restructuring the postal service with an eye toward privatization.
 According to his proposal, privatization would cut costs and give the financially burdened agency greater flexibility in adjusting to the digital age.

 In the Articles of Confederation of the United States Constitution, Congress possessed the power to establish and regulate post offices (Article 1, Section 8, Clause 7), but does not specify how it is funded.
 The NRLCA fully opposes privatizing the Postal Service, and has publicly supported House Bill 993 and Senate Bill 933 that would prevent privatization.

 CDS

 Contract Delivery Service (CDS) is purchased on a contractual basis by the U.S. Postal Service whereby mail is carried from one USPS specified starting point to another, via highway, by private carriers.
 CDS carriers are not USPS employees, but are independent contractors who provide mail service on these routes.
 The NRLCA believes that contract delivery inhibits the security, sanctity and service of the USPS, and believes that Congress should support H.Res.
 282 and S. 1457.

-Annual food drive

-Beginning in 1993, the NALC, Campbell Soup, Valpak, United Way of America, Second Harvest, the AFL-CIO & cartoonist Bil Keane have partnered for the largest single day food collection in the nation.
-Originally held Mothers' Day weekend, the Stamp Out Hunger Food Drive was switched to the second Saturday in May in 2022.
-May was chosen because most food banks face a depletion in donations from the holiday season.

-In 2010, the NRLCA became a full partner in the annual drive (though the NRLCA had participated in the drive from its inception).
-The food drive was not held in 2020 or 2021 due to COVID-19.
+2024 Presidential election

+At 7:29 AM on September 15, 2024, Republican presidential candidate Donald Trump posted on his Truth Social social media platform:

+The next day, the NRLCA responded on Twitter:

+The tweet also included an image of Trump's post with the following headline: